cbrugna/cs428-project1/README.md

 3. Open your browser and enter this into the : http://128.238.251.26:960/HelloWorld.html where the IP address is the address of the host running the server.
 On Mac, this can be found by navigating to system preferences > network.
 We chose port 960, so use port 960.
 4. The "HelloWorld.html" file should be displayed on your browser.
-If the proper address was not used, the server will return a 404 Not Found error.
+If any other file not present on the server is requested, the server will return a 404 Not Found error.

 ### SUBMISSION